jeantessier/book-reviews/rails_graphql_federation/README.md

 docker compose up -d
 ```

-> NOTE: Switching Docker Compose files will reset the Kafka broker and you will
+> NOTE: When setting up a new installation, use `reset_kafka.sh` so it can
-> lose all data recorded so far.
+> create the appropriate topics.

 #### Starting the Federated Services